 High Definition Male Breast Reduction in Ann Arbor, Michigan

 Advanced Gynecomastia to Re-Establish Masculine Contours

 With the onset of obesity at younger ages and changes in our food supply, Males with fuller chests called gynecomastia has become very common.
 By the age of 70, almost 70% percent of men will have signs of male breast tissue.
 Men who develop breast tissue may feel uncomfortable or embarrassed by their appearance.
 Most of our patients want to feel comfortable in a tight T shirt or with their shirt off at the beach.

 Gynecomastia is common, but it is also very treatable.
 A simple surgical procedure called male breast reduction can remove this unwanted tissue and restore masculine contours to your chest appearance.
 Take your shirt off without feeling embarrassed and hop in the pool without hesitation.
-Contact Dr. Tiffany Ballard or Dr. Pramit Malhotra to learn more about male breast reduction in Ann Arbor, MI.
+Contact Dr. Tiffany Ballard, and Dr. Pramit Malhotra to learn more about male breast reduction in Ann Arbor, MI.

 Male Breast Reduction: Insider Tips from the Surgeons at Ann Arbor Plastic Surgery

 We often combine liposuction (to remove fat) with surgical excision (to remove glandular tissue).
 Most men with breast development have a section of fibrous tissue under the nipple.
 This tissue won’t go away with weight loss.
 Treating both the excess fat and the fibrous tissue delivers a masculine chest contour.

 Having breast tissue as a man doesn’t mean you’re overweight or unhealthy.
 We see this condition in every type of man, including athletes and bodybuilders.
 In fact, most men will develop breast tissue at some point during their lifetime.